raphaelsty/cherche/docs/retrieve/tfidf.md

 # TfIdf

-The TfIdf retriever is based on the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) of sklearn.
-It computes the dot product between the query tf-idf vector and the documents tf-idf matrix and retrieve highest match.
+Our TF-IDF retriever relies on the [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) of Sklearn.
+It computes the dot product between the query TF-IDF vector and the documents TF-IDF matrix and retrieves the highest match.
 TfIdf retriever stores a sparse matrix and an index that links the rows of the matrix to document identifiers.

 ```python
 >>> from cherche import retrieve